sourcecrypto/sourcecrypto.github.io/_pages/index.md

 [![](https://i.imgur.com/N2DWAMF.png)](supersource-demo.mp4)

-This is a really basic demo that gives you some idea of the potential.
+This is basic demo created with a backend mongo db... from before I realized what I could do right here on GitHub.

 ### Tagging